 While Jehoiachin was king, some officers of King Nebuchadnezzar of Babylon came along with the whole Babylonian army to Jerusalem, and they surrounded the city.
-11 While they were doing that, Nebuchadnezzar himself came to the city.
+While they were doing that, Nebuchadnezzar himself came to the city.
 Then King Jehoiachin, his mother, his advisors, important officers, palace officials all surrendered to the Babylonian army.

-took him to Babylon. had said would happen, Nebuchadnez- rived with his whole army.

-gold items that King Solomon had put in the temple.
+When Nebuchadnezzar had been king for After Zedekiah had been ruling for nine eight years, he captured Jehoiachin and years, on the tenth day of the tenth month took him to Babylon. had said would happen, Nebuchadnez- rived with his whole army. zar's soldiers took to Babylon all the valu- rounded Jerusalem.
+Against the walls of gold items that King Solomon had put in the temple.
 They took from Jerusalem to Babylon ten thousand people, including the important officials and the best soldiers and the people who made and repaired things that were made of metal.
 Only the very poor people were left in Judah.